Object–relational mapping: Comparison with traditional data access techniques

 Compared to traditional techniques of exchange between an object-oriented language and a relational database, ORM often reduces the amount of code that needs to be written.

 Disadvantages of ORM tools generally stem from the high level of abstraction obscuring what is actually happening in the implementation code.
-Also, heavy reliance on ORM software has been cited as a major factor in producing poorly designed databases.

 Object-oriented databases

 Another approach is to use an object-oriented database management system (OODBMS) or document-oriented databases such as native XML databases that provide more flexibility in data modeling.
 OODBMSs are databases designed specifically for working with object-oriented values.
 Using an OODBMS eliminates the need for converting data to and from its SQL form, as the data is stored in its original object representation and relationships are directly represented, rather than requiring join tables/operations.
 The equivalent of ORMs for document-oriented databases are called object-document mappers (ODMs).

 Document-oriented databases also prevent the user from having to "shred" objects into table rows.
 Many of these systems also support the XQuery query language to retrieve datasets.

 Object-oriented databases tend to be used in complex, niche applications.
 One of the arguments against using an OODBMS is that it may not be able to execute ad-hoc, application-independent queries.
 For this reason, many programmers find themselves more at home with an object-SQL mapping system, even though most object-oriented databases are able to process SQL queries to a limited extent.
 Other OODBMS provide replication to SQL databases, as a means of addressing the need for ad-hoc queries, while preserving well-known query patterns.